daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **GM Intrusions:** The object malfunctions, breaks, or suffers catastrophic or unexpected failure.

 {{< hint info >}}
 Cyphersmith works only in a setting where the cyphers are physical objects.
-If this isn’t the case, this ability should probably be replaced with something akin to Weird Science Breakthrough from the Conducts Weird Science focus.
+If this isn't the case, this ability should probably be replaced with something akin to Weird Science Breakthrough from the Conducts Weird Science focus.
 {{< /hint >}}

 -----

 ### Dances With Dark Matter

-You can manipulate shadow and “dark” matter.
+You can manipulate shadow and "dark" matter.

 * Tier 1: Ribbons of Dark Matter
 * Tier 2: Void Wings